Quattro-Bajeena/good-mal-credits/README.md

 - no frontend frameworks
   - few javascript files for implementing table sorting and filtering, dynamic searching.
   - no html/css libraries like bootstrap, visual and layout is created using css files.
+  - although designed with desktop first, css files use media queries to made site responsive on mobile devices

 ## Hosting
 Website is hosted on a VPS with Debian 10 installed.
 Everything was set up manually.